Liev Schreiber trying to adjust after breakup with Naomi Watts

 By PTI | Published: 07th January 2018 12:16 PM |

-The couple, who ended their 11-year-long relationship in September 2016, are the parents to sons - Alexander (10) and Samuel (nine).
+The couple, who ended their 11-year-long relationship in September 2016, are the parents of two sons - Alexander (10) and Samuel (nine).

 "It's always hard, you know?
 You build a life with someone and things change.
 And I think the way that we've looked at it is that we'll always be partners with these kids," Schreiber said on the show "Sunday Today".